 - Though you’ll go through the course at your own pace, you’ll never be alone

-- Book up to twelve 1:1 sessions with your Course Expert and discuss course material, get feedback and consult over project decisions
+- Book up to twelve 1:1 sessions with your subject matter Xi Expert and discuss course material, get personalised feedback and consult over project decisions

 - Get support from a Study Coach who will help you plan your progress, keep motivated and answer any study-related questions

 - Access course content through our easy to use online learning platform, powered by NovoEd

 - It makes learning interactive and engaging, with content designed to read like a story for a seamless experience